1. About flucloxacillin

 Serious side effects

-- diarrhoea (possibly with muscle cramps) that contains blood or mucus.
-If you have severe diarrhoea without blood or mucus for more than 4 days you should also speak to a doctor.
+- you get diarrhoea (possibly with muscle cramps) that contains blood or mucus, or severe diarrhoea that lasts more than 4 days

-- pale poo with dark pee, yellowing of the whites of the eyes and skin - this can be a sign of liver problems
+- you have pale poo with dark pee, and the whites of your eyes or skin turn yellow (this may be less obvious on black or brown skin) – this can be a sign of liver problems

-- joint or muscle pain that comes on after 2 days of taking the medicine
+- you have joint or muscle pain that starts happening after 2 days of taking the medicine

 Some of these serious side effects may not happen for up to 2 months after finishing the course of flucloxacillin.